manala/manala/docs/commands/manala_watch.md

 ## manala watch

-List recipes
+Watch project

 ### Synopsis

-Watch (manala watch) will watch project, and launch update on changes.
+Watch (manala watch) will watch project files, and launch update on changes.

-Example: manala watch -> resulting in a watch in a dir (default to the current directory)
+Example: manala watch -> resulting in a watch in a project dir (default to the current directory)

 ```
 manala watch [dir] [flags]